roryprimrose/ModelBuilder/design.md

      `[GcServer]`/Gen0–2 columns); a seeded `IRandomSource` keeps runs comparable.
    - Run it against the current library and **record the results in markdown** (committed), as the reflection-based baseline.
-   - **Retain this project in vNext.** It re-runs unchanged against the new library, and the old-vs-new delta becomes documentation in the new library's README/perf page — the concrete reflection-vs-source-generated/AOT improvement (faster `Create`, far fewer allocations, lower GC pressure) we expect to demonstrate.
+   - **Retain this project in v9.** It re-runs unchanged against the new library, and the old-vs-new delta becomes documentation in the new library's README/perf page — the concrete reflection-vs-source-generated/AOT improvement (faster `Create`, far fewer allocations, lower GC pressure) we expect to demonstrate.